Who We Are

 Michelle Stephens joined the Department of English and the Department of Latino and Caribbean Studies at Rutgers University–New Brunswick in spring 2011.
 She is a psychoanalyst and served as the dean of the humanities in the School of Arts and Sciences from 2017–2020.
 Originally from Jamaica, West Indies, she graduated from Yale University with a Ph.D. in American studies.
 She is the author of Black Empire: The Masculine Global Imaginary of Caribbean Intellectuals in the United States, 1914 to 1962 (Duke University Press, 2005) and Skin Acts: Race, Psychoanalysis and The Black Male Performer (Duke University Press, 2014).
 She has published numerous articles on the intersection of race and psychoanalysis in such journals as JAPA, Contemporary Psychoanalysis, Studies in Gender and Sexuality, and Psychoanalysis of Culture and Society.
 She has also coedited three recent collections in archipelagic studies: Archipelagic American Studies with Brian Russell Roberts (Duke, 2017); Relational Undercurrents: Contemporary Art of the Caribbean Archipelago with Tatiana Flores (Duke, 2017); and Contemporary Archipelagic Thinking with Yolanda Martínez-San Miguel (Rowman and Littlefield, 2020).
 She was a founding series coeditor of Rutgers University Press's Critical Caribbean Studies book series and sits on the editorial advisory board of Rowman and Littlefield's Rethinking the Island book series.

-Reporting to the founding executive director, each campus director is a faculty member who oversees the implementation of the institute's mission at the local level.
-Directors cultivate and shape humanities-driven programs of excellence that involve a multidisciplinary collection of scholars whose work addresses racism and social inequality.
+Reporting to the founding executive director, the board of campus directors is composed of faculty members from the different Rutgers campuses who lead and oversee the implementation of the institute's mission at the local level.
+Directors also cultivate and shape university-wide programs of excellence that are humanities-driven and involve a multidisciplinary collection of scholars whose work addresses racism and social inequality.

 Carlos Decena: Institute Acting Director, and Cross-Campus Director of Undergraduate Intellectual Life